sharsil/favicorn/README.md

 # FAVICORN 💖🦄

-All-sources tool to search websites by favicons.
+**All-sources tool to search websites by favicons.**

 ## The mechanism

-Favicorn takes favicon (url, filename) as an input, and gives you links to search results in 10 platforms.
+Favicorn takes a favicon and provides search result links across 10 platforms.

-Put ⭐ to the repo, so we'll implement automatic scraping of all sources!
+Drop a ⭐ on the repo, and we’ll add automated scraping for all sources!

 ![](screenshot.png)